AnaBelenBarbero/detect-prompt-injection/README.md

 This project empowers developers to safeguard AI systems with effective prompt injection detection.
 Here's how:

 1. **Pre-trained Model**:
-   - We use the `madhurjindal/Jailbreak-Detector` model from Hugging Face Hub.
+   - We use the `madhurjindal/Jailbreak-Detector` model from Hugging Face Hub as a base transfer learning model.
    - This model classifies **English prompts** as either benign or malicious, providing a reliable baseline for detection.

 2. **Custom Datasets**: